China has developed the world’s fastest quantum computer…

-A team from China’s Hefei University of Science and Technology claims to have developed a new quantum computer .
+A team from China’s Hefei University of Science and Technology claims to have developed a new quantum computer.
 They named the computer Xiushang.
 It will work 10 billion times faster than Google’s Quantum Sycamore.
-An article on this topic was published in the journal Science on December 3 .
+The journal Science published an article on this topic on December 3.
 If the Chinese team’s claims come true, Xiuzang will become the world’s second quantum computer.

 India’s NDTV reported that China has invested heavily in quantum computing.
 The investment in the country’s National Laboratory for Quantum Information Science is about 10 billion dollars.
 According to the famous science portal Live Science, the country is now at the forefront of quantum computing.
 Researchers in China are able to send encoded data long distances using quantum mechanics.

 Earlier, in 2019, tech giant Google claimed to build the world’s first quantum computer.
 They also claim that quantum computers will outperform even the most powerful supercomputers in terms of calculations.
 IBM, a popular computer manufacturer at that time, commented that Google’s claim was controversial.